LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

       * *ARK_MEM_NULL* if the ARKStep memory is ``NULL``
       * *ARK_ILL_INPUT* if an argument has an illegal value

+   **Notes:**
-   **Notes:** Any non-positive parameter will imply a reset to the default value.
+      Any non-positive parameter will imply a reset to the default value.

 .. c:function:: int ARKStepSetMaxConvFails(void* arkode_mem, int maxncf)

-   Specifies the maximum number of nonlinear solver convergence failures permitted during one step, :math:`max_{ncf}` from Section :numref:`Mathematics.Error.Nonlinear`, before ARKStep will return with an error.
+   Specifies the maximum number of nonlinear solver convergence failures permitted during one step, :math:`max_{ncf}` from :numref:`ARKODE.Mathematics.Error.Nonlinear`, before ARKStep will return with an error.

    **Arguments:**